Friedsoap/MetabX/DOC/source/using_metabx.rst

 You need to install some software before it works (see :ref:`python_req`).
 With that software, it should work out of the box to decompose IOTs.

-2 ways to run it: either directly from shell or through Spyder Explain both
+You can run MetabX in 2 ways: either from the shell or through Spyder

+TODO: Explain both